Department of Planning, Industry and Environment, Contract variation, $196,787

 Associate Professor Peter Spooner (project leader)

 The Murray Valley National Park is located east of Mathoura NSW, on the Edwards and Murray Rivers.
 The park was gazetted in 2010, and contains a rich and diverse flora and fauna, where stands of River red gum (Eucalyptus camaldulensis) forests dominate.
 Of management concern are areas of high tree stem densities, where River red gums have densely regenerated following changes in disturbance regimes.
-As a result, the NSW Department of Planning, Industry and Environment (Science Division: Dr Emma Gorrod project lead) has implemented an ecological thinning experiment, with an aim to determine if tree thinning can deliver improved conservation outcomes in dense stands.
+As a result, the NSW Department of Planning, Industry and Environment (Science Division: Dr Emma Gorrod project lead) implemented an ecological thinning experiment, which aimed to determine if tree thinning can deliver improved conservation outcomes in dense stands.

 Since 2015, the ILWS has provided significant support to NSW DPIE to carry out the ecological monitoring program (Dr Peter Spooner program leader).
 Fieldwork re-commenced in September 2019, with the following team members; Josh Hodges (SES Phd candidate), Ché Parker, Nathan Storch, Bill Szaraz, Samara Schulz (Kleinfelder) and Aaron Mulcahy (Focus Flora Surveys).
 The team measured vegetation floristic and structural attributes in 198 plots (stratified by three thinning treatments) scattered throughout the park.
 Despite ongoing local bushfire alerts, the team successfully completed the data collection in Feb 2020.